meitalbensinai/AlgoTrainingNoSol/4 - DS/DS - Common Ground/7 - Clustering/README.md

 ## Practical part

 In this exercise you will be required to  play football players in the game Fifa  according to their ranking, position, action, other general data on the player.
-Data is at the address  https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset#players_20.csv
+Data is at the address https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset#players_20.csv or our drive https://drive.google.com/drive/folders/1oKUGk5J5ocg0g5PREJF6pEQwdO00Fxd5?usp=sharing

 Under the name players_20.csv.